matthew-tucker/matthew-tucker.github.io/_posts/unpublished/2010-02-21-WCCFL-28-Handout.md

 loc: wccfl-28-tucker.pdf
 ---

 **Iraqi Arabic Verbs: The Need for Roots and Templates**.
-Handout of a talk given at the _28th Annual West Coast Conference on Formal Linguistics_.
+Handout of a talk given at the _28<sup>th</sup> Annual West Coast Conference on Formal Linguistics_.
 Los Angeles, CA: University of Southern California.
 21 February 2010.

 <!---more--->

 #### Summary

-This is a handout of a talk given at the 28*th* Annual Meeting of the West Coast Conference on Formal Linguistics which attempts to derive the entirety of the Iraqi Arabic verbal root-and-pattern system using an input set containing only a consonantal root and vocalic melody.
+This is a handout of a talk given at the 28<sup>th</sup> Annual Meeting of the West Coast Conference on Formal Linguistics which attempts to derive the entirety of the Iraqi Arabic verbal root-and-pattern system using an input set containing only a consonantal root and vocalic melody.
 It is a portion of my MA thesis from UC Santa Cruz.
 Templatic effects are derived solely by phonotactic and syllabic constraints in the language at large.
-The resulting system is called the **Root and Pattern** system for nonconcatenative templatic morphology.
+The resulting system is called the <span class="construct">Root and Pattern</span> system for nonconcatenative templatic morphology.

 #### Notes